Oregon Criminal Expungement & Record Clearing Services

 - You have not had another conviction set-aside in the last ten years.

-These rules can be complex, so contact our experienced attorneys to see if you qualify to have your record sealed-we are happy to provide a free consultation to let you know what your options are to clear your criminal record.
+These rules can be difficult to follow without the assistance of an attorney.
+Contact our experienced attorneys to see if you qualify for expungement in Oregon.
+We are happy to provide a FREE consultation to let you know what your options are to clear your criminal record.

 Click here to view the Oregon Expungement Statute.